Dreajar/Diet-Optimisation/README.md

 Note that the choice of ${{r_k}}^\infty_{k=1} = {{10^-k}}^\infty_{k=1}$ has been empirically proved to yield satisfactory results; a slower converging $r_k$ sequence may delay the convergence of the algorithm, while a faster sequence may cause numerical istability.
 (See Fiacco and McCormick (1968))

-However, with regards to Step 2, which optimisation technique should we choose?
+Regarding Step 2, which optimisation technique should we choose?
 Our goal is as follows: $minimize_{x∈R^n} f(x)$, where $f(x)∈C^∞$, i.e., $f(x)$ is a smooth function
 Let $g^({(k)})=∇f(x^{(k)}),F^{(k)}=∇^2 f(x^{(k)})$
 - Gradient method: $x^{(k+1)}=x^{(k)}-α_k g^{(k)}$